readium/lcp-specs/releases/lcp/index.md

 * `META-INF/license.lcpl`

-* Navigation Documents referenced in any Package Document from the Publication (all Publication Resources listed in the Publication manifest with the ["nav" property](https://www.idpf.org/epub/30/spec/epub30-publications.html#sec-item-property-values))
+* Navigation Documents referenced in any Package Document from the Publication (all Publication Resources listed in the Publication manifest with the ["nav" property](https://www.w3.org/publishing/epub32/epub-packages.html#sec-item-property-values))

 * NCX documents referenced in any Package Document from the Publication (all Publication Resources listed in the Publication manifest with the media type "application/x-dtbncx+xml")

-* Cover images (all Publication Resources listed in the Publication manifest with the ["cover-image" property](https://www.idpf.org/epub/30/spec/epub30-publications.html#sec-item-property-values))
+* Cover images (all Publication Resources listed in the Publication manifest with the ["cover-image" property](https://www.w3.org/publishing/epub32/epub-packages.html#sec-item-property-values))

 ## 2.2.
 Using `META-INF/encryption.xml` for LCP

 As defined in the [[OCF](#normative-references)] specification, all encrypted Publication Resources <b class="rfc">must</b> be identified in the well-known file `META-INF/encryption.xml` using [[XML-ENC](#normative-references)].

+Publication Resources with Non-Codec content types <b class="rfc">should</b> be compressed and the Deflate compression algorithm <b class="rfc">must</b> be used.
+This practice ensures that file entries stored in the Container have a smaller size.

+Resources with Codec content types <b class="rfc">should</b> be stored without compression.
+In such case, compression would introduce unnecessary processing overhead at production time (especially with large resource files) and would impact audio/video playback performance at consumption time.

+In Publications protected using LCP, there are additional requirements for determining the length of the full resource ahead of media playback, especially when using partial content requests:

+Streams of data that are compressed before they are encrypted <b class="rfc">must</b> provide additional `EncryptionProperties` metadata to specify the size of the initial resource (i.e., before compression and encryption), as per the Compression XML element defined in [OCF, Compression and Encryption](https://www.w3.org/publishing/epub32/epub-ocf.html#sec-enc-compression).
+Streams of data that are not compressed before they are encrypted <b class="rfc">should</b> provide such additional `EncryptionProperties` metadata.

-In Publications protected using LCP, there are additional requirements for identifying the key used to encrypt these Resources (the LCP Content Key):
+In Publications protected using LCP, the following XML syntax identifies the key used to encrypt Resources (the LCP Content Key):

 1. The `ds:KeyInfo` element <b class="rfc">must</b> point to the Content Key using the `ds:RetrievalMethod` element.